LunnosMp4/Dump1090-Web-Modern/README.md

 Access-Control-Allow-Origin' header is present on the requested resource.
 ```

-In order to adjust this error you must go to the restitory [tar1090] (https://github.com/wiedehopf/tar1090) and modify the file `88-tar1090.conf` and add the following line:
+In order to adjust this error you must go to the repository [tar1090] (https://github.com/wiedehopf/tar1090) and modify the file `88-tar1090.conf` and add the following line:

 ```conf
 $HTTP["url"] =~ "^/INSTANCE/data/aircraft\.json$" {